 The Regional Resiliency Assessment Program (RRAP) is a cooperative assessment of specific critical infrastructure within a designated geographic area and a regional analysis of the surrounding infrastructure.
 The RRAP is led by the Department of Homeland Security and addresses a range of hazards that could have regionally and nationally significant consequences.
 Each year, the Department selects these voluntary and non-regulatory RRAP projects with input and guidance from federal and state partners.

-The intent of the program is to mitigate the nation’s risk of loss of life and physical and economic damage from natural and manmade hazards.
-Through an RRAP assessment, the Department:
+The goal of the RRAP is to mitigate the nation’s risk of loss of life and physical and economic damage from natural and manmade hazards.
+Through the RRAP, the Department:

-- Evaluates critical infrastructure on a regional level to examine threats, vulnerabilities, and potential consequences from an all-hazards perspective.
+- Assesses critical infrastructure on a regional level, focusing on threats, vulnerabilities, and consequences from an all-hazards perspective.

-- Identifies dependencies, interdependencies, cascading effects, resilience characteristics, and gaps.
+- Identifies critical infrastructure dependencies, interdependencies, cascading effects, and resilience characteristics and gaps.

-- Assesses the status of the integrated preparedness and protection capabilities of critical infrastructure owners and operators, local law enforcement, and emergency response organizations.
+- Assesses the integrated preparedness and protection capabilities of critical infrastructure owners and operators and emergency planning and response organizations.

-Strong partnerships with state, local, territorial, and tribal government officials are vital to the RRAP process.
+Strong partnerships with federal, state, local, tribal, and territorial government officials are vital to the RRAP process.
 The RRAP relies on engagement and information sharing with:

-RRAP projects involve comprehensive, year-long efforts that can incorporate opportunities for valuable information and data exchanges, including:
+Each RRAP project typically involves a year-long data collection and analytical effort followed by continued technical assistance to support resilience.
+Projects can incorporate opportunities for valuable information and data exchanges, including: